joossm/joossm.github.io/_pages/cv.md

 * Biathlon Betting Game
     * Year: 2024
     * Technologies: Go, PostgreSQL, Docker
       * Description: Developed a web application for the biathlon betting game, which allows users to place bets on the biathlon world cup.
-More precisly on which five athltehes or teams are finishing first five places.
+More precisely, on which five athletes or teams finish in the first five places.
 The application is built with Go and MySQL, and is deployed using Docker and Gitlab CI/CD.
 [Biathlon.fun](https://biathlon.fun)

 * Jenoptik Digital Innovation Days
     * Year: 2023